jakshin/nicer-nano-206/README.md

 To **install**, just clone the repo and run its configuration script in Terminal:
 `git clone https://github.com/jakshin/nicer-nano-206.git ~/.nicer-nano && ~/.nicer-nano/configure.sh`

-_(You can clone the repo anywhere you like, `~/.nicer-nano` is just an example.)_
+_(You can clone the repo anywhere you like, `~/.nicer-nano` is just an example.
+And if you prefer manual installation, there are instructions in each subdirectory's README.md.)_

 To **uninstall**, run `configure.sh` again and say No to each option, then delete your clone of the repo.
-Depending on which options you installed, you might have backup of your `~/.bashrc` and/or `~/.zshrc` files, with an `.nicer-nano-backup` extension, which you can also delete.
+Depending on which options you installed, you might also have backups of your `~/.bashrc` and/or `~/.zshrc` files, with a `.nicer-nano-backup` extension, which you may want to delete.

 ## Using the nano wrapper script